Lao Evangelical Church: Human Rights and Corruption

 Since the early 1990s there has been much corruption in the church and much of it has been related to the authority of the President of the LEC.
-According to a report LAOS: SITUATION ANALYSIS AND TREND ASSESSMENT, A Writenet Report by Grant Evans commissioned by United Nations High Commissioner for Refugees, Protection Information Section (DIP) written in May 2004 states the following things: "the Khunta Panya family from Savannakhet, a member of which continues to control the single protestant organization established under the Lao Front after 1975, the Lao Evangelical Church (LEC)." and "The LEC under the Khunta Panya family has developed an independent strand of Lao Protestantism which is very strict." and "The continued family control of the LEC is ensured both by its authoritarian organization, and by the LFNC whose top down structure it mirrors.
+According to a report LAOS: Situation Analysis and Trend Assessment, A Writenet Report by Grant Evans commissioned by United Nations High Commissioner for Refugees, Protection Information Section (DIP) written in May 2004 states the following things: "the Khunta Panya family from Savannakhet, a member of which continues to control the single protestant organization established under the Lao Front after 1975, the Lao Evangelical Church (LEC)." and "The LEC under the Khunta Panya family has developed an independent strand of Lao Protestantism which is very strict." and "The continued family control of the LEC is ensured both by its authoritarian organization, and by the LFNC whose top down structure it mirrors.
 The symbiosis between the two is shown by the fact that the LEC operates asa gatekeeper for the LFNC vis-à-vis new and competing protestant groups, such as the Lutherans, the Jehovah’s Witnesses or the Baptists, all of whom would have to be approved by the LFNC before they could operate legally inside the country.
 For example, the Methodists recently tried to petition for recognition by taking the bold step of bussing followers from 11 out of the country’s 18 provinces to the LFNC offices in Vientiane.
 LFNC officials have been bewildered when confronted by all these different strands of “Christianity”.
-The current President is still Rev. Dr. Khamphone Khuntapanya.
+The President was Rev. Dr. Khamphone Khuntapanya, who died in January 2022.

+In 2022 an LEC preacher was reportedly murdered after months of intimidation.